GabeScott/standard-works-vault/General Conference/1989 April - Trust in the Lord.md

 Trust in the Lord.
 He knows what He is doing.
 He already knows of your problems.
 And He is waiting for you to ask for help.

 Has one of you ever had the feeling you are walking alone down a dark tunnel that gets ever more depressing?
 No one seems to care?
-Life gets more and more complicated, and discouraging?
+Life gets more and more complicated and discouraging?
 You may have been following a path many others have trod.
 It often begins with self-pity, then self-indulgence, and, if not checked, leads to gross selfishness.

 Unless overcome by serving others, selfishness leads to serious sin, with its depressing feelings and binding chains.
 It is the crowbar Satan uses to open a heart to temptation in order to destroy agency.
 He would bind mind and body through crippling habits and separate us from our Father in Heaven and His Son by cultivating selfishness.